harsh0194/harsh0194/README.md

-Hi there, I'm Harsh Soni! 👋
+Hi there, I'm Harsh! 👋

 Welcome to my GitHub profile!
 I am a passionate IT professional with a strong background in cybersecurity, technical support, and networking.
 My expertise spans across various platforms and technologies, and I am always eager to learn new skills and take on new challenges.